BindBC/bindbc-openal/README.md

 When using the compiler command line or a build system that doesn't support DUB, this is the only option.
 The `-version=BindOpenAL_Static` option should be passed to the compiler when building your program.
 All of the required C libraries, as well as the `bindbc-glfw` and `bindbc-loader` static libraries must also be passed to the compiler on the command line or via your build system's configuration.

 When using DUB, its `versions` directive is an option.
-For example, when using the static binding:
+For example, when using the static binding (note that the `0.1.0` version is just an example; please specify the minimum version you require):

 __dub.json__
 ```